sasilver75/obsidian/Articles/The Story of RLHF - Origins, Motivations, Techniques, and Modern Applications (Nov 2023) - {Cameron Wolfe}.md

 			- ((It's probably true that the ceiling of discrimination/preferring is higher than the ceiling of generation, but there's still probably a level of generation that a human can't really discriminate well between, and we definitionally wouldn't be sure where that is, if we don't have an objective way of assessing a generation))
 	3. Accurately capturing response quality
 		- We see that the reward model that's created for RLHF is surprisingly accurate at capturing the quality of model responses.
-		- Compared to automatic metrics like ROGUE, reward models can provide a more consistent and accurate evaluation of model output quality, as judged by the agreement rate with human annotators.
+		- Compared to automatic metrics like ROUGE, reward models can provide a more consistent and accurate evaluation of model output quality, as judged by the agreement rate with human annotators.
 		- Optimizing the LLM based on the *preference score* from this reward model tends to produce a model that performs quite well.

 We see that reward models tend to obey scaling laws that are somewhat similar to those of LLMs